LucaOttvn/NeatPad/README.md

 In the `capacitor.config.ts` you have to put the server url that points to the hosted web version of the app, the original one is: `https://neat-pad.vercel.app/` but it's obviously going to change based on your hosted version's link.

 ## Project details

+### Notes Encryption
+Your notes are **encrypted at rest** in the database.
+This means no one, not even with direct database access, can read their content without logging into the app as the associated user or collaborator.
+Your data remains private and secure.

 ### Recover password page
 This page is a separate one because it gotta be included in the reset-password email as a link